dylantneal/of-blood/TOUR_DATES_GUIDE.md

 ## Tips

 - Dates are automatically sorted chronologically
-- Only future dates appear on the home page tour ticker
+- Only future dates appear on the home page tour ticker, but the `/tour` page now lists every show (past + future).
+Past shows automatically get a blood-red strikethrough and their ticket CTA switches to **Unavailable**.
 - Make sure dates are in the future for them to show as "upcoming"
 - Use the "On Sale" checkbox to control ticket button visibility
 - Use "Sold Out" to mark shows that are no longer available
+- Add photos and YouTube recaps to celebrate past rituals—each show can have as many `media` entries as you like.